UoB-COMSM0166/2025-group-11b/README.md

   <i>Onion Model</i>
 </p>

+---

+### 🧩 Identify Top-Level User Needs (Epics / Initiatives)

+After analysing the project context and stakeholders' needs, we identified the top-level user requirements (Epics) that would guide our game development:

+- Epic 1: Provide engaging gameplay with progressive difficulty.
+- Epic 2: Allow players to explore historical periods through gameplay.
+- Epic 3: Offer a variety of towers and enemy types to ensure diversity and replayability.
+- Epic 4: Optimize game performance and stability across different devices.
+- Epic 5: Create a scalable backend and infrastructure to support future updates and multiplayer functionality.

+These Epics reflect the core objectives of our project from both a player experience and system performance perspective.

+---
 ### 🧑‍🤝‍🧑 User Stories & Stakeholders

 In this phase, we identified the key **stakeholders** whose input and needs would directly influence the game's development.
 Our goal was to ensure the game appealed to a broad audience—both users and creators.
 The key stakeholders we focused on were: